FunctFlow/FunctExtension-Durl/README.md

-# Durl-Extension
+# Durl
-Google Chrome Extension for converting Files to DataURLs
+Google Chrome Extension for converting Files to Base64 DataURLs